hongrongyang/street-mobility-transfer/README.md

 ## License

-The source code in this repository is available under the [MIT License](LICENSE).

-The CITYDATA.ai-derived datasets and trained model checkpoints are not covered by this software license and remain subject to the applicable data-use and licensing restrictions.
+No explicit software license has been assigned at this stage.
+The CITYDATA.ai-derived data and trained model checkpoints remain subject to the applicable data-use and licensing restrictions.

 ## Citation